Keyboard shortcuts

 Polymorphic Functions

-A new type variable will be invented for the parameter y.
+A fresh type variable is invented for y.

 Type Parameter Resolution